gfraiteur/mortality/rendered/Belgium_en.md

 ![](Belgium_en_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-### Splitting years into weeks
+### 3\.
+Splitting years into weeks

 We now have a yearly model, but we need weekly projections.
-For our weekly model, we first compute the percent of deaths, for each age group, that happens in a given week of the year, and we multiply this coefficient with the yearly death rate for this year.
-Note that we didn’t compute a different coefficient for each sex because the data is already noisy enough, especially for younger age groups.
+For our weekly model, we first compute, for each sex and age group, the percent of deaths that happens in a given week of the year, and we multiply this coefficient with the yearly death rate for this year.
+Note that we applied a 3-week centered rolling mean to the data series before aggregating per week of year.

 ![](Belgium_en_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->